 Information technology (IT) is both a huge industry in itself and the source of dramatic changes in business practices in all other sectors.
-The term IT covers a number of related disciplines and areas, from semiconductor design and production (also covered in the profile of the Electronics sector), through hardware manufacture (mainframes, servers, PCs, and mobile devices), to software, data storage, backup and retrieval, networking, and, of course, the internet.
+The term IT covers a number of related disciplines and areas, from semiconductor design and production (also covered in the profile of the electronics sector), through hardware manufacture (mainframes, servers, PCs, and mobile devices), to software, data storage, backup and retrieval, networking, and, of course, the Internet.

-Somewhat off the main track of IT at present, but very much related to both increases in processor power, and to work in simulation and artificial intelligence, is the field of robotics.
+Somewhat off the main track of IT at present, but very much related both to increases in processor power and to work in simulation and artificial intelligence, is the field of robotics.
 This lies outside the scope of this profile, but the linkages between robotics and IT are already transforming both manufacturing and defense.

 Virtualization carries with it a number of benefits, including stopping what, at one stage, looked like an endless proliferation of servers inside companies.
 Splitting one large server into a number of virtual servers enables the organization to reduce the number of servers it has to manage.
 Server virtualization should not be confused with another powerful trend: the creation of virtual environments inside the machine.
 The fact that desktop processors are now powerful enough to mimic real-world physics in computer space is transforming both design and entertainment.

 All these trends have enabled the IT industry to continue to generate a strong demand for the next generation of servers, PCs, and laptops.
-However, in a recession, companies of all sizes generally postpone upgrading their IT systems and implementing major IT projects that are not already in hand.
-This makes the sector vulnerable to downturns in the economy, and the global downturn from 2008 to 2009 had a major impact on revenues in the sector worldwide.
+However, in a recession, IT-using companies of all sizes generally postpone upgrading their IT systems and implementing major IT projects that are not already in hand.
+This makes the IT manufacturing sector vulnerable to downturns in the economy, and the global downturn from 2008 to 2009 had a major impact on revenues in the sector worldwide.